-After an incident earlier this year, we took a look into narcissistic personality disorders (NPDs) for an answer.
+After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers.
 We soon came across covert narcissism.

 Imagine you know someone for a long time and then a malicious and deeply disturbed pattern of behaviour emerges.

 Unprovoked actions towards you that are manipulative and unsettling, designed to control and intimidate you through passive-aggressive means.

 You’ll soon view the person as fearful, hateful, and immoral.
 Or they’ll just be incredibly bloody annoying.

 But worse, the individual seems unaware of their atrocious behaviour.

 Instead, they’ll look to thump whatever blame they can onto everyone around them in a belligerent cycle of abuse (see JCS – Criminal Psychology for the manipulative extent this can reach).